wiseman-timelord/Chat-Gradio-Gguf/README.md

 ```

 ## Current Development
-With regards to the current version of the program...
+Removed think enhancement a an option, as after investigation, it is impossible to stop reasoning models from thinking first, so the, vanilla chat and enhancment, options, are having special operation mode for when reasoning model is detecte.
+Thus, With regards to the current version of the program, we must ensure that this new design is implemented correctly, and that all the features are now working optimally...
 ```
 ### **Current Development Plan**